Environment

 The Environmental Impact Statement (EIS) Executive Summary (PDF 12MB) provides a high-level overview of the project, the project impact assessment process, and the key findings of the EIS.

-The public submission period was open from Monday 11 September to Monday 13 November 2023.
-During this time, written submissions in relation to the EIS were able to be made by any person to the chief executive of the Department of Environment and Science.
+During this public submission period (Monday 11 September to Monday 13 November 2023), written submissions in relation to the EIS were made to the chief executive of the Department of Environment and Science.

 If you have a question or would like more information, you can contact our project team directly via our feedback portal.